fershad/fershad.com/src/writing/new-year-new-look.md

 ## What hasn't changed?

 The one constant through all this change has been [Eleventy](https://11ty.dev).
-It's the 🐐, and I've got such huge admiration and thanks to the work that [Zach](https://www.zachleat.com/) and [all the team](https://github.com/11ty/eleventy/graphs/contributors).
+It's the 🐐, and I've got such huge admiration and thanks to the work that [Zach](https://www.zachleat.com/) and [all the team](https://github.com/11ty/eleventy/graphs/contributors) put into it..